larvit/optimove_mocker/README.md

 # optimove_mocker

-Mocking an Optimove server to test an implementation
+Mocking an Optimove server to test an implementation.
+Written in nodejs.

+## Usage